es2812/AgoraChain/README.md

 2. Any citizen can declare themselves a "politician", and a citizen can set that politician as their representation.
 Each citizen can only have one representative at one given point.
 3. Votes issued directly by citizens are **anonymous**, except for that citizen.
 4. Votes issued by politicians are **public** to everyone in the network.
-5. Representation is **private**, except for the citizen represented.
-6. Representation can be nulled at any point, including automatic nulling based on a politician's choice in any given election.
+5. Representation can be nulled at any point, including automatic nulling based on a politician's choice in any given election.
-7. Citizens and politicians can change their vote until election is closed.
+6. Citizens and politicians can change their vote until election is closed.
-8. To minimize bias, election results are public only after the election is closed.
-9. Citizens with representation can still vote directly, without that nulling the representation.
+7. Citizens with representation can still vote directly, without that nulling the representation.

 ### System modelling

 This system will be implemented using a Blockchain, developed with Hyperledger Composer.
 Hyperledger allows permissioned blockchains, and Composer allows for easy modelling, deployment and usage of the system.
-Validation policies and security will probably require some direct interaction with Hyperledger Fabric, which is what Composer uses to deploy the network.

 Hyperledger Composer's modelling allows for three types of building blocks: participants, assets and transactions.